GlobalSmartOTP/laravel-otp/readme.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

+Send OTP for one-time password and mobile number verification code from various SMS, voicemail, messaging, and smart hybrid channels.
-This package allows you to connect to gsOTP.com server from your laravel application.
+This package allows you to connect to gsOTP.com server from your laravel applications.

 ## Installation